-If the answer is "parked" then record the vehicle as a vehicle arrival, and also record the appropriate number of vehicle occupant arrivals.
-If the answer is "dropped off" then record the vehicle as both an arrival and a departure, and record the appropriate number of vehicle occupant arrivals.
-NOTE: Only children and staff should be included as off- site vehicle occupants unless parents are attending the school for a specific meeting or event.
 If the answer is "walking" then record as a pedestrian arrival.
 If the answer is "bus" then record as a bus passenger arrival.
 If the answer is "train" then record as a train passenger arrival.
 NOTE: This enumerator should take care to ensure that the correct modes and numbers are recorded when groups of people arrive at the site together.
 For all non- vehicular modes, both parents and children should be included in the count.
-All Mode Interviews All people that walk out of the site at this access should be (Outbound) asked the following question: "For this particular journey, which of the following will be your main method of transport (by distance)?
-Vehicle Walking Bus Train" If the answer is "vehicle" then the type of vehicle needs to be determined by interview (one of the 7 standard classifications of car, motorcycle, taxi, light goods vehicle, public service vehicle, OGV1, OGV2).
+All Mode Interviews (Outbound) All people that walk out of the site at this access should be asked the following question: "For this particular journey, which of the following will be your main method of transport (by distance)? • Vehicle • Walking Bus Train" If the answer is "vehicle" then the type of vehicle needs to be determined by interview (one of the 7 standard classifications of car, motorcycle, taxi, light goods vehicle, public service vehicle, OGV1, OGV2).
 The following question will then need to be asked: "Have you parked, or are you being picked up?"
 If the answer is "parked" then record the vehicle as a vehicle departure, and also record the appropriate number of vehicle occupant departures.
 If the answer is "picked up" then record the vehicle as both an arrival and a departure, and record the appropriate number of vehicle occupant departures.
 NOTE: Only children and staff should be included as off- site vehicle occupants unless parents are attending the school for a specific meeting or event.
 If the answer is "walking" then record as a pedestrian departure.
 If the answer is "bus" then record as a bus passenger departure.
 If the answer is "train" then record as a train passenger departure.
 NOTE: This enumerator should take care to ensure that the correct modes and numbers are recorded when groups of people depart from the site together.
-For all non-vehicular modes, both parents and children should Special Conditions be included in the count.
-Parents who arrive at and depart from the site to pick up or Special Conditions drop off children by non-vehicular modes should be recorded as both arrivals and departures each time they visit the school, with the children being recorded as arrivals or departures accordingly.
-For primory ophool outprove, only percente advisionally driving For primary school surveys, only parents physically driving their vehicles into and out of the site should be recorded as their vehicles into and out of the site should be recorded as vehicle occupants.
+For all non-vehicular modes, both parents and children should be included in the count.
+Special Conditions Parents who arrive at and depart from the site to pick up or drop off children by non-vehicular modes should be recorded as both arrivals and departures each time they visit the school, with the children being recorded as arrivals or departures accordingly.
+For primary school surveys, only parents physically driving their vehicles into and out of the site should be recorded as vehicle occupants.
 In cases where vehicles do not enter the school (i.e. where off-site parking takes place), only the children should be recorded as vehicle occupants.
 The exceptions to this is when parents visit the school themselves for meetings, etc, and when staff park off-site, in which case they should be recorded as vehicle occupants or whatever other mode applies.